Hydration Before, During and After Hiking

 Don’t Forget Food, Especially Salty Food

 When you exercise, your body sweats to help keep you cool.
 But along with that sweat, your body releases critical salts.
 If you drink a lot and fail to replenish your body’s salts, you run the risk of creating a dangerous electrolyte imbalance called hyponatremia.
-This is a serious medical condition that can result is debilitating cramps, comas, and in extreme circumstances death.
+This is a serious medical condition that can result in debilitating cramps, comas, and, in extreme circumstances, death.
 But it’s a relatively easy condition to avoid as long as you stay well-nourished during your hike.
-Salty snacks such as pretzels or potato chips are perfect for maintaining proper electrolyte levels ad will help keep you feeling great.
+Knowing how much salt per litre of water for hydration is a smart move—typically about 1/4 to 1/2 teaspoon per liter.
+Salty snacks such as pretzels or potato chips are perfect for maintaining proper electrolyte levels and will help keep you feeling great.

 Share This Post